Radla/voltcraft-sem-3600bt/README.md

           Weekdays:       _______
 ```

-Note, that I have actually queued _two_ commands, i.e. "-schedulers" and "-print".
-The first command gathers the information from the socket but doesn't output anything.
-That's why you need to ask explicitly for printing the gathered information.

-Let's set the first scheduler for weekdays from Monday to Friday.
+Ok, let's set the second scheduler for weekdays from Monday to Friday.
 The scheduler should turn my lamp on at 7:00 a.m.
 After 20 minutes it should turn off.
 I also want to print the result- The command looks like this:

 ```
-$ ./vc-sem.exp Lam -scheduler 1 on 07:00 off +20 _MTWTF_ -print
+$ ./vc-sem.exp Lam -scheduler 2 on 07:00 off +20 _MTWTF_ -print

         Mac:              20:CD:39:1F:EC:DE
         Initialized:      yes
         Connected:        yes
-        Alias:            Lampe
+        Alias:            Lamp

-        Scheduler 1:
+        Scheduler 2:
           Active:         on
           Begin:          07:00 turn on
           End:            07:20 turn off